Sheldon Whitehouse

-Sheldon Whitehouse (born October 20, 1955) is an American lawyer and politician serving as the junior United States senator from Rhode Island since 2007.
-A member of the Democratic Party, he served as a United States Attorney from 1993 to 1998 and the 71st attorney general of Rhode Island from 1999 to 2003.
+Sheldon Whitehouse (born October 20, 1955) is an American politician and lawyer serving as the junior United States senator from Rhode Island, a seat he has held since 2007.
+A member of the Democratic Party, he served as the United States Attorney for the District of Rhode Island from 1993 to 1998, and as the 71st attorney general of Rhode Island from 1999 to 2003.
+He was elected to the Senate In 2006, defeating Republican incumbent Lincoln Chafee.
+He was reelected in 2012, 2018, and 2024.

+A political progressive and climate hawk, Whitehouse became chair of the United States Senate Committee on the Budget in 2023.
+He has given hundreds of Senate floor speeches about climate change and asserted that politically conservative "dark money" groups are conducting a campaign to take control of the U.S. government, specifically the Supreme Court of the United States, to prevent climate action, among other reasons.

 Early life and education

 Whitehouse was born on October 20, 1955, in New York City, the son of Mary Celine (née Rand) and career diplomat Charles Sheldon Whitehouse, and grandson of diplomat Edwin Sheldon Whitehouse (1883–1965).
-Among his great-great-grandfathers were Episcopalian bishop Henry John Whitehouse and railroad magnate Charles Crocker, who was among the founders of the Central Pacific Railroad.
-Whitehouse graduated from St. Paul's School in Concord, New Hampshire, and from Yale College in 1978.
-He received his Juris Doctor (J.D.) from the University of Virginia School of Law in 1982.
+Whitehouse's father served as the U.S. Ambassador to Thailand and Laos.
+Among his great-great-grandfathers were Episcopal bishop Henry John Whitehouse and railroad executive Charles Crocker, who was among the founders of the Central Pacific Railroad.
+Whitehouse graduated from St. Paul's School in Concord, New Hampshire, and in 1978 from Yale College.
+He received his Juris Doctor from the University of Virginia School of Law in 1982.

 Early career

 Whitehouse worked as a clerk for Justice Richard Neely of the Supreme Court of Appeals of West Virginia from 1982 to 1983.
 He also worked in the Rhode Island Attorney General's office as a special assistant attorney general from 1985 to 1990, chief of the Regulatory Unit (which oversaw utilities) from 1988 to 1990, and as an assistant attorney general from 1989 to 1990.

-Whitehouse worked as Rhode Island Governor Bruce Sundlun's Executive Counsel beginning in 1991, and was later tapped to serve as Director of Policy.
+Whitehouse worked as Rhode Island Governor Bruce Sundlun's executive counsel beginning in 1991, and was later tapped to serve as director of policy.
 He oversaw the state's response to the Rhode Island banking crisis that took place soon after Sundlun took office.
-In 1992 Sundlun appointed Whitehouse the state's Director of Business Regulation, where he oversaw a drastic reform in the state's workers' compensation insurance system.
+In 1992, Sundlun appointed Whitehouse the state's Director of Business Regulation, where he oversaw the state's workers' compensation insurance system.

 Early political career

 U.S. attorney

 President Bill Clinton appointed Whitehouse United States Attorney for Rhode Island in 1994.
 Whitehouse held the position for four years.
 With the 1996 extortion conviction of mobster Gerard Ouimette, he was the first prosecutor to convict a member of organized crime under Clinton's "three strikes law".
-Whitehouse also initiated the investigation into municipal corruption in Rhode Island that led to Operation Plunder Dome, in which Mayor of Providence Vincent "Buddy" Cianci was eventually convicted on conspiracy charges.
-As U.S. Attorney for Rhode Island, Whitehouse oversaw an increase in environmental protection efforts, including an investigation into a Narragansett Bay oil spill that yielded the largest fine in state history.
+Ouimette was sentenced to life imprisonment without parole.